OUR OFFICIAL NEWSLETTER

 Having triumphed in their Semi-Final heat with over 63% of the votes, they then won the overall competition with one of the biggest majorities ever.
 This subsequently led to them joining Simon Cowell’s label Syco, and hence becoming label-mates with the likes of One Direction, Little Mix, Susan Boyle and Il Divo.

-In the three years since the competition, Collabro have released a Number 1 debut album “Stars”, followed by “Act Two” which peaked at Number 2 in the charts in the summer of 2015.
+In the five years since the competition, Collabro have released a Number 1 debut album “Stars”, followed by “Act Two” which peaked at Number 2 in the charts in the summer of 2015.
 They have performed at the Royal Variety Performance; twice on Britain’s Got Talent (most recently the 10-year Grand Final compilation of past contestants – having been voted ‘The Nation’s Favourite BGT Winner’ in a national poll) and are now enormously successful internationally.
 Notably, they have performed for over 30 million people in Japan on Music Station on two separate occasions – receiving a Gold Disc for Best International Artist alongside Sam Smith and Meghan Trainor.
 They have also completed two tours of America and signed a major US record deal.

 Jamie first took to the stage at the young age of 13, playing Marius in a School Edition of ‘Les Miserables’.
 Later roles included Harold Bride in ‘Titanic’ and Mr Bumble in ‘Oliver!’
 He then moved on to win 3 national singing competitions and began to train classically.
 Having achieved one of the highest marks in the country for his Grade 8 singing examinations Jamie went on to compete in several regional and national competitions, winning prestigious titles for so young an age.
 He also used his voice to raise money to visit Tanzania and climb Mt.
 Kilimanjaro – his efforts contributing to the renovation of a local village school.